tjaung/cv/README.md

 sudo apt install -y git
 ```

-Follow the [Docker Engine installation guide for Ubuntu](https://docs.docker.com/engine/install/ubuntu/), which includes the Compose plugin.
-For another Linux distribution, use its corresponding Docker installation guide.
+Follow the [Docker Engine installation guide](https://docs.docker.com/engine/install/) for your machine, which includes the Compose plugin.

 Check that Docker is running and accessible: